When Christmas Comes Around...: Release

 When Christmas Comes Around... was released by Atlantic Records on October 15, 2021.
 A special edition shipped exclusively to Target retail stores would also feature a Christmas card signed by Clarkson.
 Its lead single "Christmas Isn't Canceled (Just You)", was released on September 23, 2021.
 "Glow" with Stapleton and "Santa, Can't You Hear Me" with Grande were released as promotional singles alongside the album's release.
-The deluxe reissue of the album was released on November 1, 2024.
+The deluxe reissue of the album entitled When Christmas Comes Around… Again was released on November 1, 2024.

 Critical reception

 In a roundup of new holiday albums, The New York Times music critic Jon Caramanica praised Clarkson's "nimble" vocals and wrote that the original tracks, some of them strikingly "uncelebratory," make the album stand out.
 In the year-end episode of his Times podcast Popcast, Caramanica again praised the album, calling it "very, very good [...] solid [and] impressive," though "not quite Mariah-level."
 Mike DeWald of Riff Magazine praised how Clarkson's original songs are "something fresh and listenable."
+Alan Sculley, writing for The Wichita Eagle, called When Christmas Comes Around... another "stellar holiday album".
+He found that it was "anything but the typical holiday album" and concluded: "Whatever the songs, they often come with full orchestration and plenty of studio polish, yet don't sound overproduced.
+Now with two stellar holiday albums to her credit, fans will be ready whenever another Clarkson Christmas album comes around again.

 Sal Cinquemani of Slant Magazine, who gave the album three-and-a-half out of five stars, criticized some production choices but praised Clarkson's "impressive" vocals and "melodic variations" on the classics as the "chief selling point."
 Marcy Donelson of AllMusic gave the album three out of five stars, called it "a vibrant, fully orchestral, high-volume set on average", and singled out "Merry Christmas (To the One I Used to Know)" and "Santa, Can't You Hear Me" as highlights among the newest tracks."
+Helmi Yusof from The Business Times noted that "Clarkson keeps it classy with her second Christmas album."
+He felt that "the best songs are the familiar ones, such as George Michael's "Last Christma"s sung as a slinky jazz number and "Jingle Bell Rocks" getting some lift from her powerful lungs."
 Vultures Justin Curto called Clarkson "the queen of the holidays", calling the album a gift for Christmas.
 Curto especially appreciated the collaboration with Ariana Grande, as it sounds "as majestic as you would expect from the two singers."
 Sal Cinquemani from Slant Magazine found that while the original songs on When Christmas Comes Around... "don't quite live up to the lofty bar she previously set" on Wrapped in Red, the album "juxtaposes the yuletide blues with jubilant holiday standards," further noting that "Clarkson's vocals, then, are the album’s chief selling point."